AY2324S2-CS2103T-T08-1/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your ImmuniMate.

 4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar immuniMate.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+Note how the app contains some sample data.
+The colored circle on the right of each patient's name is the status indicator.
+For more information about the status indicator, see [create](#creating-a-patient-profile-create).<br>
    ![Ui](images/GUI.png)

 5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>